patrickmmartin/errorcodeNX/article.md

-However, making use of `error_id` while simultaneously inheriting from a standard exception class in the `std::exception` hierarchy is useful for the same reasons as for the using the raw value.
+However, making use of `error_id` while simultaneously inheriting from a standard exception class in the `std::exception` hierarchy is useful for the same reasons as for using the raw value.
 As an example: exception class templates specialised on `error_id` are very apt: